 Takayasu arteritis in Child

-No definitive cause of Takayasu arteritis has been identified, but it is thought to be an IgG-mediated autoimmune vasculitis, perhaps triggered by a cross-reacting infectious agent.
+No definitive cause of Takayasu arteritis has been identified, but it is thought to be an immunoglobulin G (IgG)-mediated autoimmune vasculitis, perhaps triggered by a cross-reacting infectious agent.

 The disease typically presents in the second and third decade of life in females (10:1) of Asian descent.
 It is most prevalent in Japan, Southeast Asia, India, and Mexico but has been found worldwide and in both sexes.
 Incidence is approximately 2.5 per million.

 The disease has 2 phases that may overlap: a "pre-pulseless" and a pulseless phase.
 In the first phase, a constellation of nonspecific constitutional symptoms and signs including fever, night sweats, malaise, weight loss, arthralgia, myalgia, and mild anemia may be seen.
-In the second phase, the characteristic sequelae of large-vessel stenosis – upper extremity claudication, diminished brachial pulses, and/or differences in blood pressure between contralateral or ipsilateral extremities – occur.
+In the second phase, the characteristic sequelae of large-vessel stenosis occur: upper extremity claudication, diminished brachial pulses, and/or differences in blood pressure between contralateral or ipsilateral extremities.

 For diagnosis, the American College of Rheumatology requires 3 of 6 criteria:

-- Age at disease onset ≤ 40 years
+- Age at disease onset is 40 years or younger

 - Claudication of extremities